Drosera Anhang

 The Plant

-I hope that with this account I have shown that the remedy Dros. is more than just the plant Dros.
+I hope that with this account I have shown that the remedy Dros. is more than just the plant Dros..
 We can clearly perceive the situation of the struggling insect as well as the tenacious plant.
-Many symptoms not mentioned here will fit either one or the other element.
+Many symptoms which I didn't mention here will fit either one or the other element.
 The totality appears to comprise the interwoven fates of the plant and the insect.

 Drosera: